-Ideas for Ears is a specialist marketing and communications agency.
-We provide insight, information and data to help businesses and organisations engage better with people who have hearing loss.
+Ideas for Ears is a specialist marketing and community engagement agency.
+We provide insight, information and data to help businesses and organisations interact more successfully with customers, staff and other stakeholders who have hearing loss.

 Noisy settings, poor acoustics and people who don’t speak clearly create difficult hearing conditions for everyone.
 For those who have hearing loss, it adds a further layer of difficulty – creating a double whammy effect.